New Jersey Construction Worker Injury Lawyer

 Speak to a Construction Injury Lawyer in New Jersey

 Construction site work injury claims have their own unique challenges.
 If you are a construction worker who has been hurt while performing your duties at work, you need to understand your legal rights.
-The seasoned construction accident attorneys at the Law Offices of Jonathan F. Marshall regularly represent injured construction workers in Freehold, New Brunswick, Toms River, Jersey City, Plainfield, Trenton, Newark, Paterson, and the surrounding areas of Monmouth, Middlesex, Ocean, Hudson, Union, Mercer, Essex, and Passaic Counties.
+The seasoned construction accident attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall regularly represent injured construction workers in Freehold, New Brunswick, Toms River, Jersey City, Plainfield, Trenton, Newark, Paterson, and the surrounding areas of Monmouth, Middlesex, Ocean, Hudson, Union, Mercer, Essex, and Passaic Counties.